Amit Dev: Honours and decorations

-During his career, Amit Dev was commended by the Chief of Air Staff in 1995 and has been awarded the Vishisht Seva Medal (VSM) in 2010, the Ati Vishisht Seva Medal (AVSM) in 2019 and the Param Vishisht Seva Medal in 2022.
+During his career, Amit Dev received the Chief of Air Staff commendation card in 1995 and has been awarded the Vishisht Seva Medal (VSM) in 2010, the Ati Vishisht Seva Medal (AVSM) in 2019 and the Param Vishisht Seva Medal in 2022 for his services to the nation.

 Personal life

 Air Marshal Amit Dev is married to Mrs Seema Dev and they have two sons.